fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 =================

 -  Child element of ``rule``.
--  Defines which glyphs to replace when the rule is true.
+-  Defines which glyph to replace when the rule evaluates to **True**.
--  This element is optional.
-It may be useful for editors to know which glyphs can be used to preview the axis.

 .. attributes-13: